ece362-purdue/proton-labs/lab0-intro/README.md

 Make sure to replace your `main` function from earlier.

-Go to the PlatformIO tab again, and this time, click 'Upload and Monitor' instead of 'Upload'.
+Go to the Pico Extension tab again, and this time, click 'Upload and Monitor' instead of 'Upload'.
 This time, your code will flash, and a serial console will appear in the same output tab.
 Try typing characters into this console - you should see the characters appear one after the other.
 That indicates your STM32 and its UART are working and communicating as expected!

 If you have more than one serial device connected, you may be asked to pick which one to use.
 Pick the one that has "FTDI USB to UART" or similar in its name.